-7.2.2 The simulation.log file
+7.2.3 The simulation.log file

-The file simulation.log contains a list of realization number and the random seed used to generate the realization.
+This file contains a list of realization number and the random seed used to generate the realization.
 In case of rejection sampling, the number of rejected realizations are included in the list.
+This file is only generated in simulation <mode>.